verseles/xpm/README.md

-# telegram-download
+# Telegram Download
-Easy (and accelerated) download and install on unix systems.
+Accelerated download and automatic install on unix systems.
 Tested on Ubuntu.

 Just paste on your console (`ctrl+alt+t`):